mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Drain Value of Acid Stream is 5.
 Since you used Amp Up it will add 4 to the Drain Value making it 9.

 Your Drain Value is 5 + 4 for a total of 9.
 You have a Tenacity of 5 and a Talent of 5.
 So you roll `Potential XD6 + Proficiency 5 + 5` and need a Rating of 9 with a Threshold of 27.
 You roll a 6 for a total of 16.
-That gives you an Effect of 5 so you will take 4 Stun Damage for casting this spell.
+That gives you an EFFECT of 5 so you will take 4 Stun Damage for casting this spell.
 You would not be able to do this forever but you can dish it out when you need to.

 #### Spell Descriptions